28 Best Foods That Help Relieve Constipation In Kids

 26. Seeds

 Pumpkin seeds, sunflower seeds, chia seeds, flax seeds, etc. are sources of dietary fiber and promote improved bowel function (39) (40).
 You can add seeds in bread, biscuits, muffins, cookies, salads, soups, shakes, smoothies, or plain yogurt to increase your child’s fiber intake.
+Whether baked or eaten raw, these seeds are among the best fiber-rich foods for kids.

 27. Dry fruits

-Dried fruits are rich in dietary fiber and help maintain gastrointestinaliXRefers to conditions and components related to the stomach and intestines health by regulating the bowels (41).
+Dried fruits are rich in dietary fiber and help maintain gastrointestinaliRefers to conditions and components related to the stomach and intestines health by regulating the bowels (41).
 A handful of prunes, raisins, dates, and dried figs make for a tasty and nutritious snack for children and teens.

 protip_icon Quick tip

 Prune juice is known to effectively treat constipation.
-Besides fiber, prunes contain sorbitol that draws water into the large intestine and acts as a natural laxativeiXDrugs that treat constipation by promoting bowel movements (48).
+Besides fiber, prunes contain sorbitol that draws water into the large intestine and acts as a natural laxativeiDrugs that treat constipation by promoting bowel movements (48).

 28. Fermented foods